sponsian/mosaic-dev/packages/contracts/test-report.md

-      ✓ withdrawFromSP(), full withdrawal that reduces front end stake to 0: zero’s the front end’s snapshots (1248ms) ✓ withdrawFromSP(), reverts when initial deposit value is 0 (1037ms) ✓ withdrawETHGainToTrove(): reverts when user has no active deposit (1043ms) ✓ withdrawETHGainToTrove(): Applies MoUSDLoss to user's deposit, and redirects ETH reward to user's Trove (932ms) ✓ withdrawETHGainToTrove(): reverts if it would leave trove with ICR < MCR (3920ms) ✓ withdrawETHGainToTrove(): Subsequent deposit and withdrawal attempt from same account, with no intermediate liquidations, withdraws zero ETH (976ms)
+      ✓ withdrawFromSP(), full withdrawal that reduces front end stake to 0: zero’s the front end’s snapshots (1248ms) ✓ withdrawFromSP(), reverts when initial deposit value is 0 (1037ms) ✓ withdrawETHGainToTrove(): reverts when user has no active deposit (1043ms) ✓ withdrawETHGainToTrove(): Applies MoUSDLoss to user's deposit, and redirects REEF reward to user's Trove (932ms) ✓ withdrawETHGainToTrove(): reverts if it would leave trove with ICR < MCR (3920ms) ✓ withdrawETHGainToTrove(): Subsequent deposit and withdrawal attempt from same account, with no intermediate liquidations, withdraws zero REEF (976ms)
-      ✓ withdrawETHGainToTrove(): decreases StabilityPool ETH and increases activePool ETH (976ms) ✓ withdrawETHGainToTrove(): All depositors are able to withdraw their ETH gain from the SP to their Trove (5974ms) ✓ withdrawETHGainToTrove(): All depositors withdraw, each withdraw their correct ETH gain (2591ms) ✓ withdrawETHGainToTrove(): caller can withdraw full deposit and ETH gain to their trove during Recovery Mode (1629ms) ✓ withdrawETHGainToTrove(): reverts if user has no trove (967ms) ✓ withdrawETHGainToTrove(): triggers MSIC reward event - increases the sum G (1298ms) ✓ withdrawETHGainToTrove(), partial withdrawal: doesn't change the front end tag (4778ms)
+      ✓ withdrawETHGainToTrove(): decreases StabilityPool REEF and increases activePool REEF (976ms) ✓ withdrawETHGainToTrove(): All depositors are able to withdraw their REEF gain from the SP to their Trove (5974ms) ✓ withdrawETHGainToTrove(): All depositors withdraw, each withdraw their correct REEF gain (2591ms) ✓ withdrawETHGainToTrove(): caller can withdraw full deposit and REEF gain to their trove during Recovery Mode (1629ms) ✓ withdrawETHGainToTrove(): reverts if user has no trove (967ms) ✓ withdrawETHGainToTrove(): triggers MSIC reward event - increases the sum G (1298ms) ✓ withdrawETHGainToTrove(), partial withdrawal: doesn't change the front end tag (4778ms)